M0nster0p/ubuntu_gui_gcloud/README.md

 # Install the Gnome components
 Then we need to install the Gnome components for our virtual desktop.
 So type the following command:

-\n choose only one from these 2
+choose only one from these 2

 1. Full Desktop environment
 ```
 sudo apt-get install ubuntu-desktop
 ```

 2. Lightweight with core functionality
 ```
 sudo apt-get install gnome-core